Nassimah Dindar: Parisian Regional Office

-The Glaive Affair
+Glaive

 In 2017, the CRC criticized the functioning of Glaive, an organization headed by Dindar and subsidized by the regional government.

 A report by the Journal de l'île de La Réunion affirmed that "Since its creation, the Glaive resembles a political machine meant to benefit the Premier and the Head of the General Council, Nassimah Dindar", mainly because the organization is based in Dindar's canton and has a hiring process that lacks transparency.

-SDIS Affair
+SDIS

 In its reports of the Departmental Fire and Rescue Service, the Regional Chamber of Accounts denounced mismanagement within the local fire and rescue service on Réunion.
 The Chamber referred a case to the chief prosecutor Eric Trufféry, who opened a preliminary investigation in June 2018 around Embezzlement of public funds and undue influence issues.

 The prosecutors investigation charged Nassimah Dindar for having hired employees out of compliance with labour law.
 She hired two members of the local fire and rescue service to work "in a private manner" as an assistant and a gardiner.

 On 27 December 2018, Nassimah Dindar served as a witness for a hearing at Caserne Vérines on this issue.